 - Design a follow-up schedule.
 Create post-training activities that will let learners apply the learning or send across refresher information nuggets to reinforce the material.
 Throw in a poll, an infographic, or a reflective question into the mix to keep things interesting.
 Read more: Decode the Science of Forgetting: How to Create Memorable eLearning

 4) Students Remember the Last Thing They Learned

 Retroactive interference is a phenomenon where people are more likely to remember the latest information they gained.
 This is because the brain can only hold so much.
 We need to forget certain things so we can remember others.
-As an eLearning course creator, you need to bear this mind.
+As an eLearning course creator, you need to bear this in mind.
 However, don’t assume it’s a negative thing!

-The aim of training is to get participants to change their behavior.
-This means you need them to help them unlearn their old behavior and replace it with what they’re are being trained to do differently.
+The aim of the training is to get participants to change their behavior.
+This means you need them to help them unlearn their old behavior and replace it with what they are being trained to do differently.
 This is not as difficult as it sounds.
 Show your course participants how doing things the old way would be disadvantageous or even harmful.
 This is more likely to get them to take notice than telling them what to do.

 It is worth noting that you will constantly have to reinforce the new information.
 If you don’t want learners to forget, give them short bursts of content every day instead of hammering home a point over a one-hour eLearning session.
 You need your information to be top of mind all the time.
 This is how you combat retroactive interference.